VirtualPlantLab/PlantSimEngine.jl/README.md

 # ] add PlantSimEngine
 using PlantSimEngine

-# Include the model definition from the examples folder:
+# Include the model definition from the examples sub-module:
-include(joinpath(pkgdir(PlantSimEngine), "examples/ToyLAIModel.jl"))
+using PlantSimEngine.Examples

 # Define the model:
 model = ModelList(